mono/website/community/contributing/test-suite.md

 Don't worry if you're writing your test on Linux, other people can test it for you on Windows.

 Sometimes you may discover that a test doesn't show the expected result when run with the Microsoft runtime - either because there is a bug in their runtime or something is misleading or wrong in their documentation.
-In this case, please put a detailed description of the problem to mcs/class/doc/API-notes and do also report it to the [mailing list](/community/help/mailing-lists/) - we'll forward this to the Microsoft people from time to time to help them fix their documentation and runtime.
+In this case, please put a detailed description of the problem to mcs/class/doc/API-notes.

 ### Unit tests